inlabru-org/inlabru/cran-comments.md

 ### revdepcheck results

-We checked 6 reverse dependencies (5 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 6 reverse dependencies (6 from CRAN + 0 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * One package could not be checked due to failure to install (bmstdr)